|

 Until one night I thought I'd end it all;

-Then rough I roused the preacher, where he stretched pretending sleep,
+Then rough I roused the preacher, where he stretched pretending

 With his map of horror turned towards the wall.